sudheerj/reactjs-interview-questions/README.md

 35. ### What are Higher-Order components?

 A higher-order component **(HOC)** is a function that takes a component and returns a new component.
-Basically, it’s a pattern that is derived from React’s compositional nature
+Basically, it’s a pattern that is derived from React’s compositional nature.
 We call them as **“pure’ components”**  because they can accept any dynamically provided child component but they won’t modify or copy any behavior from their input components.
 ```jsx
 const EnhancedComponent = higherOrderComponent(WrappedComponent);